bjucps/cps110-thinkcspy/_sources/15-Exceptions/intro-exceptions.rst

 What is an exception?
 =====================

-An *exception* is a signal that a condition has occurred that can't be easily handled using the normal flow-of-control of a Python program. *Exceptions* are often defined as being "errors" but this is not always the case.
+An *exception* is a signal that a condition has occurred that can't be handled using the normal flow-of-control of a Python program. *Exceptions* are often defined as being "errors" but this is not always the case.
 All errors in Python are dealt with using *exceptions*, but not all